 1 The crankshaft does not rotate when trying to start the engine

-1. Battery contacts are loose or oxidized.
+1. The battery contacts are loose or oxidized.
 Inspect the battery terminals.
-Tighten terminals and/or remove corrosion deposits from terminals as necessary.
+Tighten the terminals and/or remove any corrosion from the terminals if necessary.

-2. The battery is discharged or defective.
-If the terminals are tight and there is no corrosion deposits on the terminals, turn the ignition key to the «ON» and turn on the headlights and/or windshield wipers.
-If the devices do not work, the battery is low.
+2. The battery is discharged or faulty.
+If the terminals are tight and there is no corrosion on the terminals, turn the ignition switch to the "ON" position and turn on the headlights and/or windshield wipers.
+If the devices do not work, it means the battery is discharged.

-3. It is not possible to set the automatic transmission selector lever to the position «PARK» or «NEUTRAL».
+3. It is not possible to set the automatic transmission selector lever to the "PARK" or "NEUTRAL" position.

-4. Irregularities in the electrical wiring of the starter circuit.
-Inspect the wiring and connections at the battery, starter relay, and ignition switch.
+4. Faults in the starter circuit wiring.
+Inspect the wiring and connections at the battery, starter solenoid, and ignition switch.

 5. The starter gear slips along the flywheel ring gear.
-At your earliest convenience, remove the starter and inspect the gear and drive disc (chapter 5).
+At the first opportunity, remove the starter and inspect the pinion and drive disc (Chapter 5).

-6. Starter traction relay is faulty (chapter 5).
+6. The starter traction relay is faulty (chapter 5).

 7. Starter malfunction (chapter 5).